Population policy refers to the statement of law or regulations enacted to some demographic goals.

 Population policies, whether explicit or implicit, have the ultimate aim of influencing a country’s population size, composition, distribution and growth.

 JUSTIFICATION OF THE POPULATION POLICY

 This policy takes cognizance of the achievement, constraint and limitation of implementing post population policies as well as new development and continuing challenges

-The achievement of both implicit and explicit population policies include the followings:
+The achievement of both implicit and explicit population policies include the followings: –

-– Considerable awareness of population issues particularly those related to reproductive health and child survival by the masses of the people for example fertility, infant and child mortality has decline overtime.
+Considerable awareness of population issues particularly those related to reproductive health and child survival by the masses of the people, for example, fertility, infant and child mortality has decline over time.

 – Adoption of an explicit population policy in 1992, which recognized the links and interrelationship between population, resources, the environment and development

 – Expansion and /or introduction of population studies in institutions of higher learning in the country